TopiaNetwork/poc/README.md

 Once MetaMask is configured, select "Injected Provider - MetaMask" as the deployment environment on the Remix Deploy page.
 This will establish a connection between Remix and the locally configured geth instance.

-For the upcoming steps, it is recommended to have one Remix page deploying contracts on Chain 123 and another Remix page deploying contracts on Chain 456.

 With these steps completed, your POC environment is now set up and ready to use.